Michigan Labor Laws Guide

 Prohibited occupations for minors

-The Youth Employment Standards Act (YESA) also regulates occupations prohibited to minors.
+The Youth Employment Standards Act (YESA) also regulates occupations that are prohibited for minors.
 These occupations have been deemed hazardous to minors, and they include:

 Hiring laws in Michigan

-Michigan's Elliott-Larsen Civil Rights Act 1976 protects the employees' right to a fair hiring process, by prohibiting discrimination on the basis of:
+Michigan’s Elliott-Larsen Civil Rights Act of 1976 protects the employees’ right to a fair hiring process by prohibiting discrimination on the basis of:

-In effect, this means that Michigan employers cannot refuse to hire, limit, segregate, classify, or treat differently any job applicants or employees on the basis of the listed characteristics.
+In effect, this means that Michigan employers can’t refuse to hire, limit, segregate, classify, or treat differently any job applicants or employees on the basis of the listed characteristics.

 Michigan “Ban-the-box” law